feiyuhuahuo/create-a-hdf5-data-set-for-deep-learning/README.md

 # create-a-hdf5-data-set-for-deep-learning
-Create your own data set with python library h5py and a simple example for image recognition
+Create your own data set with Python library h5py and a simple example for image classfication.

-1.The famous data set "cats vs dogs" data set is used to create .hdf5 file with the python library: h5py.
+1.The famous data set "cats vs dogs" data set is used to create .hdf5 file with the Python library: h5py.

 2.The data set contains 12500 dog pictures and 12500 cat pictures.
 All the images are shuffled randomly and 20000 images are used to train,   5000 images are used to test.